ISC carries out the detailed design of the world’s biggest offshore substation Hornsea 2.

 ISC Consulting Engineers has in cooperation with TERROIR, Latz + Partner and Steffen Rasmussen been qualified to the second round of the design competition regarding the development of “The Coal Crane Track” area in Aarhus.

-ISC Consulting Engineers A/S shall for Capital Region of Denmark design the “North Wing” in cooperation with CREO Architects A/S, 5E Byg A/S and Balslev Consulting Engineers A/S.
+ISC Consulting Engineers A/S shall for Capital Region of Denmark design the “North Wing” in cooperation with CREO Architects A/S and 5E Byg A/S.